MaxESP/ESP32-CAN-GATE-AWAY/README.md

 3 For GPS data on main screen i have connected  a 0183 GPS to the PC by serial com and used and give thanks to https://github.com/jamesp/node-nmea

 for his node js nmea library .
-It's provide on main screen SAT in view, LAT and LONG AND COG
+The main screen is an Electron Node JS app that provide  on main screen SAT in view, LAT and LONG AND COG.

+For Sensor data I have used the famous MPU 6050 linked with Heading Compass to make a tilt Compass .